 Argentine Patagonia is an enormous region that stretches from the Colorado River all the way down to the southern tip of the continent.
-The best way to reach Argentine Patagonia from Buenos Aires is to travel to San Carlos de Bariloche, 1,000 miles (1600 km) away, and use that as a jumping-off point to explore the rest of the region, including El Calafate, El Chaltén, and Ushuaia.
+The best way to reach Argentine Patagonia from Buenos Aires is to travel to San Carlos de Bariloche, 1,000 miles (1600 km) away, and use that as a jumping-off point to explore the rest of the region.
+Another option is to travel directly El Calafate (3 hours, 15 minutes) and nearby El Chaltén, or even straight down to Ushuaia (3.5 hours).

 You can also fly directly south to El Calafate and stop in Bariloche on your way back to Buenos Aires, as this 11-day itinerary suggests, or spend some time trekking in Bariloche before continuing your journey.